-Note: students who achieve Band 8 or higher in Year 9 NAPLAN reading, writing or numeracy assessments will be pre-qualified for that component, and will not be required to sit the corresponding OLNA component.
-For example, if a student achieves Band 8 for reading and numeracy, but not for writing, only sitting the OLNA writing component will be required.
+Note: students who prequalify through the Year 9 NAPLAN reading, writing or numeracy assessments will not be required to sit the corresponding OLNA component.
+For example, if a student prequalifies for reading and numeracy, but not for writing, the student is only required to sit the OLNA writing component.